Claim: Buddy Holly’s group named themselves “The Crickets” because the sound of a chirping cricket accidentally appeared on one of their recordings.

 Like most of the incidents portrayed in The Buddy Holly Story, this scene is wonderful entertainment but bears little correspondence to the life of the actual Buddy Holly.

-A very large obstacle loomed in the path of their plans, however: Buddy's contract with Decca prohibited him from rerecording any of the material from his Decca sessions for a period of five years, and this prohibition included the song "That'll Be the Day" (even though Decca had declined to issue it on a record).
-It was Norman Petty who reportedly came up with the idea that if "That'll Be the Day" were issued under the name of a group rather than under Buddy's name, Decca might not realize that the vocalist was a solo artist it had once signed and dumped.
+A very large obstacle loomed in the path of their plans, however: Buddy’s contract with Decca prohibited him from rerecording any of the material from his Decca sessions for a period of five years, and this prohibition included the song “That’ll Be the Day” (even though Decca had declined to issue it on a record).
+It was Norman Petty who reportedly came up with the idea that if “That’ll Be the Day” were issued under the name of a group rather than under Buddy’s name, Decca might not realize that the vocalist was a solo artist the label had once signed and dumped.

 We were at Jerry’s house, and everything we thought of had been used or didn’t fit.
 So Jerry got an encyclopedia, and somehow we got started on insects.
 There was a whole page of bugs.
 We thought about grasshopper and quickly passed that over.
 And we did consider the name Beetles, but Jerry said, ‘Aw, that’s just a bug you’d want to step on,’ so we immediately dropped that.
 Then Jerry came up with the idea of the Crickets.
 He said, ‘Well, you know, they make a happy sound, they’re a happy type of insect.’
 I remember him saying, too, ‘They make music by rubbing their legs together,’ and that cracked us up.
 So we kept going and tried some other names, but finally we settled on the Crickets.